 This animated series is freely adapted from a 1935 cómic strip of Marjorie Henderson Buell and follows Lulu Moppet’s hijinks, best pal Annie Inch and the rest of their Peekskill, N.Y. friends.

-Johnny Bravo is a muscular young man who sports the hairstyle of a pompadour and believes him to be a gift from God to women.
+Johnny Bravo is a muscular young man who sports the hairstyle of a pompadour and believes himself to be a gift from God to women.
 Therefore, he chases them to fall in love with him.

 7. Dexter’s Laboratory